microsoftgraph/security-api-solutions/Samples/MISP/README.md

 `misp_key = '<misp key>'`

-## Instructions on How to Run
-1. Install the latest Python 3 (refer to https://www.python.org/downloads/)
-2. In the command line, run `pip3 install requests requests-futures pymisp`.
-This installs the dependencies necessary to run the script.
-3. In the command line, run `PYTHONHASHSEED=0 python3 script.py`.
-This runs the script.

 ## Instructions on Reading TiIndicators That Have Been Pushed
 In the command line, run `python3 script.py -r`.